-As a wash and go natural hair expert by experience, I feel it my duty to share with you my tips for achieving the perfect wash-and-go since it is my mainstay hairstyle in all of my over 6 years as a natural.
+I’ve been doing a wash and go on short natural hair ever since I big chopped.
+As a wash-and-go natural hair expert by experience, I feel it my duty to share with you my own wash & go tips for achieving the perfect natural hairstyle since it is my mainstay style in all of my over 10+ years as a natural.

-I do have a looser curl pattern which makes my wash-and-go a little easier to achieve than a tighter 4c natural, however these tips work for all hair types and I will specify any alterations throughout, depending on your curl type.
+I do have a looser curl pattern that makes my wash n go hairstyle a little easier to achieve than a tighter 4c natural, however, these tips work for many hair types and I will specify any alterations throughout, depending on your curl type.

 What is a wash and go?

 You instead wear it as an afro or big, long (or short) curls, whatever style and shape it takes as it is allowed to air dry.
-There is an art of course to this hairstyle.
-Achieving a great shape and super moisturized curls that last for 3 or more days comes down to the technique you use and the products you choose to apply to your hair.
+There is an art of course to this natural hairstyle.
+Achieving a great shape, tight curl definition, and super moisturized curls that last for 3 or more days comes down to the technique you use and the wash-and-go products you choose to apply to your hair.